CTA Hierarchy: Where to Place Your Calls-to-Action

 - The next steps offered?

-If the hierarchy isn’t obvious when blurred, it’s not clear enough.
+If the hierarchy isn’t obvious when blurred, it isn’t clear enough.

 Cognitive load test: Ask someone unfamiliar with your site: “What should I do on this page?”